The 31 Best Action Movies of 2023 (So Far)

 Starring: Keanu Reeves, Laurence Fishburne, Ian McShane, Donnie Yen, Hiroyuki Sanada, Rina Sawayama, Shamier Anderson, and Lance Reddick

-Why it's worth watching: If you're an action fan and haven't seen the John Wick films, be sure to catch up on the acclaimed series before the fourth film premieres.
+Why it's worth watching: If you're an action fan and haven't seen the John Wick films, be sure to check out the acclaimed series, including the latest (and maybe final?) thrilling installment.

 'Dungeons & Dragons: Honor Among Thieves'